kubernetes-sigs/kueue/test/scalability/README.md

 The generation config to be used can be set in `SCALABILITY_GENERATOR_CONFIG` by default using `$(PROJECT_DIR)/test/scalability/default_generator_config.yaml`

+Setting `SCALABILITY_SCRAPE_INTERVAL` to an interval value and `SCALABILITY_SCRAPE_URL` to an URL exposing kueue's metrics will cause the scalability runner to scrape that URL every interval and store the results in `$(PROJECT_DIR)/bin/run-scalability-in-cluster/metricsDump.tgz`.

 Check [installation guide](https://kueue.sigs.k8s.io/docs/installation) for cluster and [observability](https://kueue.sigs.k8s.io/docs/installation/#add-metrics-scraping-for-prometheus-operator).

 ## Run with minimalkueue